mikecokina/elisa/README.rst

     pip install git+https://github.com/mikecokina/elisa.git@dev

-See instruction bellow to see the full installation process.
+See instruction bellow to see a full installation process.
 The stable version 0.5 will be available soon.

 ELISa
 -----